OmChauhan16/User-Authentication/README.md

    Run backend:
    npm start

-## Running the Project

-1. Start the MongoDB service on your local machine:
+# Start the MongoDB service on your local machine:

 ### 6. **Usage**